JSchantin/blockchain-developer-bootcamp-final-project/README.md

  # Testing and running it locally
 Make sure you have npm, Metamask, Ganache and Truffle installed.

- 1. clone the repository to your machine
+ 1. clone the repository to your machine and open the terminal in the project folder
  2. Install dependencies: _npm install_
  3. start a ganache testnet on port _8545_
  4. run _truffle test_ to run the unit tests for the contract, all tests should pass